Unsecured Business Overdraft Rates & Fees Comparison

 For example, if you have an approved overdraft of $50,000 and withdraw $20,000, you only pay interest on the $20,000, not on the unused $30,000.
 If you repay $10,000, you pay interest only on the $10,000 that remains overdrawn.

-An unsecured business overdraft facility doesn't require collateral, making the application quicker, although interest rates on unsecured finance are always higher.
-An unsecured overdraft is the most common option for small businesses as it allows them to access funds instantly without risking existing assets.
+An unsecured business overdraft facility doesn't require collateral, making the application quicker, although interest rates on unsecured finance are generally higher.
+An unsecured overdraft is the most common option for small businesses as it allows them to access funds instantly without tying up existing assets.

 Business overdraft interest rates

-Interest rates on a business overdraft range from 10-15% p.a., depending on the lender and whether the overdraft is secured or unsecured.
-Interest rates can be fixed for a period or variable.
-The interest is charged daily on the amount withdrawn until it’s fully repaid.
+Interest rates on a business overdraft range from 15-20% p.a., depending on the lender and whether the overdraft is secured or unsecured.
+Interest rates are generally variable.
+The interest is calculated daily on the amount withdrawn until it’s fully repaid.

 Business overdraft fees